Shop our range of CBD tea from world-leading CBD manufacturers. All our products are tested by a third-party lab for quality assurance.

 CBD tea is completely legal in the UK as long as it meets some requirements.
-First, it cannot contain more than 1 mg of THC per container.
+First, it cannot contain more than 0.01% of THC.
 Second, it has to come from EU-approved varieties of hemp.

 CBD tea is a fun new alternative to CBD oil, capsules, and similar products.
 You can use it as an addition to CBD oil or as an exciting way to mix up your morning or afternoon tea routine.

 Besides, depending on the kind of CBD tea you choose, you can also enjoy the additional health benefits of regular or herbal teas and their unique flavours.

 We offer plenty of options for high-quality CBD teas in our shop.
 All of these products meet our strict quality criteria and come with third-party lab test reports.